 Ray had a bunch of nude women with chainsaws.
 He really didn’t need more.
 But this is a genuinely funny film with dialog straight from the Kentucky Fried Theatre.

 Starring Linnea Quigley (Creepozoids) and John Henry Richardson.
-Featuring: Dawn Wildsmith (Surf Nazis Must Die), Michelle Bauer (Lady Avenger), Esther Elise (Vampire at Midnight), and Michael Sonye (Commando Squad).
+Featuring: Dawn Wildsmith (Surf Nazis Must Die), Michelle Bauer (Lust for Frankenstein), Esther Elise (Vampire at Midnight), and Michael Sonye (Commando Squad).
 Gunnar Hansen (The Texas Chain Saw Massacre) gets top billing but it isn’t much of a part.